Resident Evil Survivor: Plot

 Upon learning this, "Vincent" tells Lily to stay and take refuge until he comes back with Lott.
 He finds his way to the place and, after encountering many monsters, successfully infiltrates the Umbrella research facility just in time to save Lott from a Hunter.
-"Vincent" then learns from Lott that he is, in fact, Ark Thompson, that he was sent to Sheena Island by Leon S. Kennedy, and that Lott knew who Vincent Goldman really was.
+"Vincent" then learns from Lott that he is actually Ark Thompson, a private detective who was sent to Sheena Island by Leon S. Kennedy, and that Lott knew who Vincent Goldman really was.
 Due to his knowledge, Vincent later became a vehement enemy of Ark.
 However, upon this realization, the facility suddenly activates a self-destruct system that will obliterate the island within 10 minutes.
 Lott tells Ark that within the facility, there is a railway station that runs underground.
 Ark tells Lott to go ahead to the station first and regroup there.

 However, along his way to the station, Ark encounters the real Vincent and the Hypnos T-type Tyrant.
 Much to his surprise, the Umbrella executive is killed by the new bio-organic weapon, which then turns its attention to Ark, who manages to hold it off long enough to make a getaway.
 Ark reaches the railway station and sees Lott and Lily, safe and waiting for him.
 Using the railway station, they are able to arrive at a landing zone, where a helicopter waits.
 But on their way to safety, the Hypnos Tyrant shows up again, in a more mutated form.
 Ark manages to hold off the beast before joining the children in the helicopter.
 Persistent on its pursuit, the Tyrant leaps onto the helicopter, and Ark kills it firing it off the helicopter with one of the helicopter's missiles, and then kills it with a second one.
 As the sun rises, Ark, Lily, and Lott flee from Sheena Island together safely, just as the island's complex self-destructs.